 This lovely spot in Surrey Quays is also inspired by Antipodean fare, and its aim is to ‘to bring people together with great food and artisan drinks’.
 They do everything here from brunch to dinner and deli options, and there’s also a great kid’s menu for children under the age of 12.

-Options include buttermilk pancakes with maple syrup, blueberries and vanilla ice cream as well as fish goujons, chicken nuggets and ice cream sundays too.
-Yum, yum!
-You’re bound to find something for the young’uns here… You’ll also get 50% off a kids meal with a purchase of an adult main course.
+Options include buttermilk pancakes with maple syrup, blueberries and vanilla ice cream as well as fish goujons, chicken nuggets and ice cream sundaes, too.
+You’re bound to find something for the little ones here… You’ll also get 50% off a kid’s meal with the purchase of an adult main course.
 Winner, winner.

 🚇 Nearest station is Surrey Quays.